cuncunfacu/cuncunfacu.github.io/README.md

 The hosting of the staging environment is handled by Netlify.
 When a Commit is pushed to the branch: `staging`, an automatic build and deployment is triggered.

 ### Production environment
-The hosting of the staging environment is handled by Github Pages.
+The hosting of the production environment is handled by Github Pages.
 [Github Pages CLI](https://www.npmjs.com/package/gh-pages-cli) is used to deploy the build.
 The source of the production build is pushed to the branch: `gh-pages`

 ## Stacks used